Tower Mountain - Thunder Bay, Ontario

-The Tower Mountain Gold Property (“Tower Mountain”) consists of 115 single cell mining claims, 64 optioned claims, 11 boundary claims, 1 owned patent and 5 patents held under option, totalling 2,038 hectares.
-The Company is earning a 100% interest in the property and all agreements are current and in good standing.
+The Tower Mountain Gold Property (“Tower Mountain”) consists of 115 single cell mining claims, 64 optioned claims, 11 boundary claims, 1 owned patent and 5 patents held under option, totalling 2,500 hectares.
+The Company owns 100% interest in the Tower Mountain Property and all agreements are current and in good standing.

 Regional and Local Geology